yunojuno/django-magic-link/README.md

 -   `MAGIC_LINK_DEFAULT_EXPIRY`: the default link expiry, in seconds (defaults to 60 - 1 minute).

 -   `MAGIC_LINK_DEFAULT_REDIRECT`: the default redirect URL (defaults to "/").

+-   `MAGIC_LINK_AUTHORIZATION_BACKEND`: the preferred authorization backend to use, in the case where you have more than one specified in the `settings.AUTHORIZATION_BACKENDS` setting.
+    Defaults to `django.contrib.auth.backends.ModelBackend`.

 ## Screenshots